Tips for Saving Your Best Writing Ideas

 - Mini-Notebooks: They’re cheap and small enough to stash everywhere: on your nightstand, in your purse, pocket, car, or desk drawer at work.
 Keep a pen or pencil with each one.
 Just make sure you don’t jot anything down while driving.
 It only takes a couple of minutes to pull over, write down your notes, and be back on your way.

 - Voice Recorder: Keeping a voice recorder on you at all times is another great way to make sure that no matter where you are (or what you’re doing), you have a way to record your writing ideas.
 Perfect for the car, a recorder is an ideal way to get a little writing done or capture your most brilliant thoughts.
 Writers have used mini-cassette recorders for years, but now digital recorders are plentiful and affordable.
-Plus, many smart phones and mp3 players now come with voice recording capabilities.
+Plus, most smart phones now come with voice recording capabilities, and there are plenty of recording apps as well.
 Speaking of cell phones…

-- Voice mail: If you’re stuck somewhere without a notebook, then just give yourself a call.
-As long as you have access to a phone, you can leave yourself a voicemail and make sure that your best writing ideas don’t disappear among the millions of thoughts you’re having during the day.
-Plus, you can call your mobile phone, home phone, or work phone!
+- Voice mail: If you’re stuck somewhere without a notebook, just give yourself a call.
+As long as you have access to a phone, you can leave yourself a voicemail and make sure your best writing ideas don’t disappear among the millions of thoughts you’re having during the day.
+You can call your mobile phone, home phone, or work phone!

 Most writers have lost dozens if not hundreds of writing ideas just because they had a stroke of genius at a most inopportune time.
 But that doesn’t have to happen to you.
 As long as you’re prepared at all times, your writing ideas will stay safe and sound!